olejessien/curriculum/web/html/images/image-base.md

 Also, the `<base>` element cannot be empty, it must contain either the target attribute, the href attribute, or both of them.

-All links in the web page or document are set to open in a new tab:
+All links in the web page or document are set to open in the same tab/window:

 ```html
 <head>